 Hemi hung the mic back on the hook.

 “Bring us up to the surface,” said Hemi when Shakes looked at him doubtfully.
 “The first thing we have to do is try to confuse that Grackle into following the Gnat, even if for just a short while.
-We are not ready to use the Prospect for bait… yet.”
+We are not ready to use the Prospect for bait . . . yet.”

 “The Prospect is going to be the fuckin’ bait for the Grackle?
 What kind of fuckin’ plan is that?”